-The machine displays "II MAINTENANCE III" on the LCD, indicating that it is placed in the initial stage of the maintenance mode, a mode in which the machine is ready to accept entry from the keys.
+The machine beeps for approx. one second and displays "II MAINTENANCE III" on the LCD, indicating that it is placed in the initial stage of the maintenance mode, a mode in which the machine is ready to accept entry from the keys.

-- (3) Move the head/carriage unit to the center of its travel (function code 63 in Chapter 9, Section 9.4.13) by entering 6, 3, and \ with the $\blacktriangle/\blacktriangledown$ and OK keys. - (4) Unplug the power cord of the machine from the electrical outlet. - (5) Open the scanner cover (scanner unit). - (6) Clean the two head caps and wiper of the maintenance unit with a "Rubycel" stick that is a head cleaner stick provided as a spare part.
+- (3) Move the head/carriage unit to the center of its travel (function code 63 in Chapter 9, Section 9.1.4.13) by pressing the 6, 3, and \ keys in this sequence. - (4) Unplug the power cord of the machine from the electrical outlet. - (5) Open the upper jam clear cover. - (6) Clean the two head caps and wiper of the maintenance unit with a "Rubycel" stick that is a head cleaner stick provided as a spare part.